 To be eligible for a Windmill microloan, you must:

-Be an immigrant and a Permanent Resident, Provincial Nominee, Refugee/Protected Person, or Canadian Citizen.
+Be an immigrant and a Permanent Resident, Provincial Nominee, Convention Refugee or Canadian Citizen.

 Loan applicants must have one of the immigration statuses listed above.
-Also please note that Windmill offers a Refugee Loan Program that is interest-free.
+Please note that Windmill offers a Refugee Loan Program that is interest-free.

 Unfortunately, we are not able to offer a loan if you are an international student, live-in caregiver, refugee claimant, or temporary foreign worker.